-Maintenance Service Interval Maintenance Procedure Before each use or daily Check the engine oil level Check the mower blades Check the safety interlock system Check for loose hardware Check for belt obstructions Check for fuel and oil leakage Clean the engine and exhaust system area Clean the grass and debris build-up from the machine and cutting deck, including under the deck After the first 8 hours Change the engine oil After the first 100 hours Torque the wheel lug nuts Clean the dust and dirt from cylinder and cylinder head fins Clean the spark plugs, check and adjust gap if necessary After the first 150 hours Change hydraulic oil and filter Every 40 hours Check the condition of the belts Check the tire pressures Grease the caster wheel bearings Grease the deck belt idler arm bearing Every 100 hours Change the engine oil Every 200 hours Change the engine oil filter Every 250 hours Replace the primary air cleaner Grease cutter housing bearings Check the secondary air cleaner - replace if dirty.
-See the Engine manual for additional information Every 500 hours Torque the wheel lug nuts Change hydraulic oil and filter Replace the secondary air cleaner.
-See the Engine manual for additional information.
-Monthly Check the battery charge Yearly Grease the front caster pivots
+Maintenance Service Interval Maintenance Procedure

+Before each use or daily Check the engine oil level

+Check the mower blades

+Check the safety interlock system

+Check for loose hardware

+Check for belt obstructions

+Check for fuel and oil leakage

+Clean the engine and exhaust system area

+Clean the grass and debris build-up from the machine and

+cutting deck, including under the deck

+After the first 8 hours Change the engine oil

+After the first 100 hours Torque the wheel lug nuts

+Clean the dust and dirt from cylinder and cylinder head fins

+Clean the spark plugs, check and adjust gap if necessary

+Every 40 hours Check the condition of the belts

+Check the tire pressures

+Grease the caster wheel bearings

+Grease the deck belt idler arm bearing

+Every 100 hours Change the engine oil

+Every 200 hours Change the engine oil filter

+Every 250 hours Replace the primary air cleaner

+Check the secondary air cleaner - replace if dirty.
+See the

+Engine manual for additional information

+Every 500 hours Torque the wheel lug nuts

+Replace the secondary air cleaner.
+See the Engine manual

+for additional information.

+Monthly Check the battery charge

+Yearly Grease the front caster pivots

+Grease the brake lever pivots

+Grease the transmission output shaft couplers